A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Experiments

 \subsection{RIO10 Dataset}

 Table \ref{tab:indoor6_rio10} (right) presents the results on the RIO10 dataset \citep{wald2020}.
 This dataset focuses on long-term indoor localization across ten scenes with changing conditions, such as moved or replaced furniture.
-Since the test evaluation service only allows submissions every 2 weeks, we report results on the validation set. \smalljump
+Since the test evaluation service only allows submissions every two weeks, we report results on the validation set.

 The dynamic nature of the RIO10 dataset poses significant challenges for methods relying on structure-based representations.
-As a result, MASt3R + Kapture, despite being one of the best-performing methods overall, struggles in these scenes.
-While its accuracy is slightly better than SCR approaches, its median errors could not be computed because more than half of the query pose predictions lacked enough correspondences for PnP-RANSAC.
+As a result, MASt3R + Kapture, despite being one of the best-performing methods overall, experiences significant performance degradation in these scenes.
+While its accuracy is slightly better than SCR approaches, its median errors could not be computed because more than half of the query pose predictions lacked sufficient correspondences for PnP-RANSAC.
+E5+1 (ALKD-LG) also estimates 2D-2D matches between the query and the mapping images, relying on the known structure of the scene.
+In some scenes, ALKD-LG failed to produce sufficient correspondences for the E5+1 solver for more than half of the query estimates; hence, as in \mbox{MASt3R + Kapture}, we could not compute its median pose errors.
 MASt3R (\textit{Unseen}) achieves the highest 10cm, 10$^\circ$ accuracy, while \ours demonstrates the best 20cm, 20$^\circ$ accuracy.
 This suggests that access to full images, as in MASt3R's approach, may be beneficial when scene conditions change, as a sparse map representation might not capture enough fine details for optimal predictions.
-Nevertheless, \ours outperforms SCR methods, ACE and GLACE, and Reloc3r, proving its robustness for long-term visual localization.
+Nevertheless, \ours outperforms SCR methods (ACE and GLACE), E5+1 (ALKD-LG), and Reloc3r, demonstrating its robustness for long-term visual localization.